-KLA-Tencor's array of metrology solutions addresses IC, substrate and medical device manufacturing, as well as scientific research and other applications.
+KLA-Tencor's array of metrology solutions addresses IC and substrate manufacturing, as well as scientific research and other applications.
 Precise metrology and control of pattern dimensions, film thicknesses, layer-to-layer alignment, pattern placement, surface topography and electro-optical properties are important in many industries as critical dimensions narrow, film thicknesses shrink to countable numbers of atomic layers and devices become more complex.